-2 Semesters, Weighted Grade Point Grade 11-12 6 credit hours available through AP exams
+2 Semesters, Weighted Grade Point Grade 11-12 or 10 with prior approval 3 credit hours available through an AP exam FHS/SHS

-Takes place in both Microeconomics and Macroeconomics at college level.
-In Microeconomics students will gain a thorough understanding of the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the economic system.
-It places primary emphasis on the nature and functions of product markets and includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.
 In Macroeconomics students will gain a thorough understanding of the principles of economics that apply to an economic system as a whole.
 The course places particular emphasis on the study of national income and price-level determination, and also develops students' familiarity with economic performance measures, the financial sector, stabilization policies, economic growth, and international economics.
-There are 2 options for a total of 6 college credit hours, the 2 AP exams (Micro and Macro) or 1 AP Exam (Micro) and Dual Credit through MSU (Macro) to be expected with this course in May.
-Return to Previous Page
+There is an option for 3 college credit hours in AP Exam (Macro) to be expected with this course in May.